Reachability and liveness in parametric timed automata: Liveness properties

 \subsection{Cycle-Existence-Emptiness}

-\begin{theorem} \theoremECemptinesscbLU{} \end{theorem} \begin{preuve} Recall that, thanks to the monotonicity property of L/U-PTAs (recalled in \crefLemma{lemma:HRSV02:prop4.2}), any run possible for a valuation~$\pval$ of the parameters is also possible for any valuation of the parameters for which the upper-bound (resp.\ lower-bound) parameters are larger (resp.\ smaller) than or equal to that of~$\pval$.
+\begin{thm} The cycle-existence-emptiness problem is decidable for closed bounded L/U-PTAs. \end{thm} \begin{proof} Recall that, thanks to the monotonicity property of L/U-PTAs (recalled in Lemma~\ref{lemma:HRSV02:prop4.2}), any run possible for a valuation~$\pval$ of the parameters is also possible for any valuation of the parameters for which the upper-bound (resp.\ lower-bound) parameters are larger (resp.\ smaller) than or equal to that of~$\pval$.

 Let $\bounded{\A}{\bounds}$ be a closed bounded L/U-PTA.
 Let $\pvalinfsup$ be the valuation such that, for each lower-bound parameter~$\param^-$, $\pvalinfsup(\param^-) = \boundinfin{\param^-}{\bounds}$ and, for each upper-bound parameter~$\param^+$, $\pvalinfsup(\param^+) = \boundsupin{\param^+}{\bounds}$.